gisaia/ARLAS-server/docs/arlas-security.md

 This page describes how to configure ARLAS in order to control access to resources and data.

 ## Authentication
 Authentication is the process of identifying a user and is a prerequisite to [Authorisation](#authorisation).

 Depending on the use case, some configuration must be set.
-Refer to [ARLAS server authentication configuration](arlas-server-configuration.md)
+Refer to [ARLAS-server authentication configuration](arlas-server-configuration.md)

-The following use cases are illustrated with the ARLAS-Server service but are valid for all other ARLAS backe-ends such ARLAS-persistence.
+The following use cases are illustrated with the ARLAS-server service but are valid for all other ARLAS back-ends such as [ARLAS-persistence](https://github.com/gisaia/ARLAS-persistence).

-* Use case 1: public access, no endpoint is protected (e.g. dev, test deployment)
+* **Use case 1**: public access, no endpoint is protected (e.g. dev, test deployment)
-  - ARLAS server:  set `arlas_auth.enabled` to `false`
+    - ARLAS-server:  set `arlas_auth.enabled` to `false`
-  - ARLAS wui: set [authentication.use_authent](http://docs.arlas.io/arlas-tech/current/arlas-wui-configuration/) to `false` in `settings.yaml`.
+    - ARLAS-wui: set [authentication.use_authent](http://docs.arlas.io/arlas-tech/current/arlas-wui-configuration/) to `false` in `settings.yaml`.

-* Use case 2: public access, some endpoints are protected (e.g. demo, freemium deployment)
+* **Use case 2**: public access, some endpoints are protected (e.g. demo, freemium deployment)
-  - ARLAS server:
+    - ARLAS-server:
         * set `arlas_auth.enabled` to `true`
         * set `arlas_auth.certificate_url` to the url of the .pem  certificat of the public key link to your identity provider.
         * set `arlas_auth.public_uris` to the needed value, e.g. `swagger.*:*,explore/.*:*` will only allow public access to URIs `/swagger.*` and `/explore/.*`
-  - ARLAS wui: set [authentication.use_authent](http://docs.arlas.io/arlas-tech/current/arlas-wui-configuration/) to `false` or `true` in `settings.yaml`, it depends on whether ARLAS wui must access protected end-points or not.
+    - ARLAS-wui: set [authentication.use_authent](http://docs.arlas.io/arlas-tech/current/arlas-wui-configuration/) to `false` or `true` in `settings.yaml`, it depends on whether ARLAS-wui must access protected end-points or not.

-* Use case 3: protected access (e.g. customer deployment)
+* **Use case 3**: protected access (e.g. customer deployment)
-  - ARLAS server:
+    - ARLAS-server:
         * set `arlas_auth.enabled` to `true`
         * set `arlas_auth.certificate_url` to the url of the .pem  certificat of the public key link to your identity provider.
         * set `arlas_auth.public_uris` to the needed value, e.g. `swagger.*:*` will only allow public access to URIs `/swagger.*`
-  - ARLAS wui: set [authentication.use_authent](http://docs.arlas.io/arlas-tech/current/arlas-wui-configuration/) to `true` and [authentication.force_connect](http://docs.arlas.io/arlas-tech/current/arlas-wui-configuration/) to true in `settings.yaml`.
-Get more details about [the other security properties to set in ARLAS wui](http://docs.arlas.io/arlas-tech/current/arlas-wui-security)
+    - ARLAS-wui: set [authentication.use_authent](http://docs.arlas.io/arlas-tech/current/arlas-wui-configuration/) to `true` and [authentication.force_connect](http://docs.arlas.io/arlas-tech/current/arlas-wui-configuration/) to true in `settings.yaml`.

+        !!! info "ARLAS-wui authentication"
+            Get a complete functional [authentication configuration](http://docs.arlas.io/arlas-tech/current/arlas-wui-security) of ARLAS-wui

+!!! note "Note"
-NB1: ARLAS server 13.7.0+ is required in order to support wildcards in `arlas_auth.public_uris`
+    ARLAS-server 13.7.0+ is required in order to support wildcards in `arlas_auth.public_uris`

-When authentication is enabled, ARLAS server expects to receive an HTTP header `Authorization: bearer <token>` from an identity provider.
+When authentication is enabled, ARLAS-server expects to receive an HTTP header `Authorization: bearer <token>` from an identity provider.
 The token must be an RSA256 encrypted JWT token as specified by [RFC7519](https://tools.ietf.org/html/rfc7519).
 Example of decoded JWT token payload:
 ```json